-The value of "Phoenix" lies in its thin-skinned, juicy berries.
-It is also insensitive to wind, making it suitable as a table grape for free-standing, wind-exposed pergolas ("Birstaler Muscat" is also good for this).
-Trellised on walls, "Phoenix" unfortunately often reveals its susceptibility to powdery mildew; in this case, it may only be saved with a sulphur treatment and sometimes must be eliminated completely.
-In the open country and in areas with little precipitation, however, this grapevine variety is an appealing table grape!
+The value of "Phoenix" lies in its juicy, thin-skinned berries.
+Its insensitivity to wind makes it suitable for free-standing, wind-exposed pergolas (like the "Birstaler Muscat").
+Trellised on walls, Phoenix may unfortunately soon reveal its susceptibility to powdery mildew.
+It can then only be saved with a sulphur treatment or must be removed completely.
+This is an appealing table grape variety for cultivating In the open field and in areas with little precipitation.

 "Phoenix" is not available at the moment.

-"Phoenix" was originally bred for wine-making from "Bacchus" x "Villard blanc," but is also perfectly suitable as a 'table grape' (for eating).
-"Phoenix" is a robust and vigorous grape variety for sunny southeast to west facing walls.
-Fungus-tolerant, without particular soil requirements, with reliable flowering and an excellent yield every year.
-It is also suitable as a freestanding plant and for pergola greening in positions exposed to the wind.
-Beautiful yellow autumn foliage.
+Originally cultivated for winemaking, this variety is also perfectly suited for producing table grapes.
+"Phoenix" is a robust and vigorous variety for sunny southeast to west facing walls.
+Fungus-tolerant, but somewhat susceptible to powdery mildew.
+No special, and easily adaptable to poor soils.
+Produces an excellent yield every year.
+Suitable (even ideal) as a freestanding plant and for pergola greening in positions exposed to the wind.
+Beautiful yellow foliage in autumn.

-As of the 2nd or 3rd year: large, about 15 cm long clusters, very compact, with berries often tightly packed, high yield (weight to be considered for trellis design and vine training).
+From the 2nd or 3rd year: large, about 15 cm long, very compact, with berries often tightly packed, high yeild.
+Take into account the weight of the bunches when planning supports and trellises.

-Green to yellow-green, also grey-yellow, approx. 1.5 - 2 cm, taste tartish-sweet to very sweet with a slight muscat aroma, thin skin; the few pips don't affect eating pleasure.
+Green to yellow-green, also grey-yellow, approx. 1.5 - 2 cm, taste tartish-sweet to very sweet with a slight muscat aroma, thin skin, few pips.

 Moderately early-- about the beginning of September; heavy rains during ripening after a long dry spell can cause the berries to split and consequently rot, so you will need to harvest quickly (wasps will also be attracted!); preferably no more watering from August onward.